vektra/templar/README.md

 In the future, the plan is to name the caches and allow requests to say which caching backend they'd like to use.
 Currently they all use the same one.

+### Stats generation

+Tracking what APIs are used and how well they're performing is critical to understanding.
+When requests flow through templar, it can generate metrics about those requests and send them to statsd.

+Just specify a statsd host via `-statsd` and templar will start sending them.

+We'll support more metrics backends in the future.

 ## Request categorization

 Not all requests should use some of these features, for instance, request collapsing.